Doct3rWatson/dashboard/README.md

 pip install -r requirements.txt
 ```

-2. Add your Google Calendar service account credentials as `credentials.json`
+2. Add your Google Calendar service account credentials as `credentials.json` (see example in repo with user specific fields as `XXXXXX`)
 3. Share your calendars with the service account email
 4. Run the app:
 ```bash
 python app.py